TYPO3-Documentation/TYPO3CMS-Reference-TSconfig/Documentation/PageTsconfig/TceForm.rst

 ..  _tceform-suggest-searchCondition-example:

-Example:Only search on pages with doktype=1
+Example: Only search on pages with doktype=1
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

     ..  code-block:: typoscript